karmab/kcli/doc/index.rst

 the are several flags you’ll want to pass depending on your use case

 -  ``-v /var/run/libvirt:/var/run/libvirt -v /var/lib/libvirt/images:/var/lib/libvirt/images``
-   if running against a local client/host
+   if running against a local client
 -  ``~/.kcli:/root/.kcli`` to use your kcli configuration (also profiles and repositories) stored locally
 -  ``-v ~/.ssh:/root/.ssh`` to share your ssh keys.
 Alternatively, you